A listing of selected achievements within the Engaged, Integrated, and Global plan themes.

 Significant Outcomes: Engaged

-New Royal Experience internship program, creating $45,000 in competitive funding to support students participating in summer internships.
+- The Royal Experienceinternship program, launched in 2016, created $45,000 in competitive funding to support students participating in summer internships.
+Sixteen students were supported through this fund in summer 2017.

 Significant Outcomes: Global

-New faculty-led study abroad and language immersion program with the Maryknoll Mission Center in Cochabamba, Bolivia.
+- Completion of the first year of the new faculty-led study abroad and language immersion program with the Maryknoll Mission Center in Cochabamba, Bolivia.
+Ten students participated in the first summer 2017 cohort.

-In 2015-2016, the University hosted seven Faculty Fulbright scholars, including five Fulbright teaching assistants in the Department of World Languages and Cultures.
+- In 2016-17, the University hosted four Faculty Fulbright scholars, including Fulbright teaching assistants in the Department of World Languages and Cultures.
+Five University students were awarded Fulbright scholarships, and the University also hosted three incoming student Fulbright awardees.

 What are HIPs?

-Throughout the strategic plan progress report, we describe several High Impact Practices, or “HIPs.”
-HIPs are well-known learning activities that are known to have a significant impact on student success, including student retention and engagement.
-The University actively tracks HIPs participation of its students - click here to view some recent data for graduating seniors.
+Throughout the strategic plan progress report, several High Impact Practices, or “HIPs.”
+HIPs are learning activities that are known to have a significant impact on student success, including retention and engagement.
+The University actively tracks student participation in selected HIPs – click here to view some recent data for graduating seniors.
+One of our strategic metrics tracks the percent of undergraduate students who complete two, and three or more, HIPs before graduation.

 What is the NSSE?